 object.
-Google Pay can be accessed and utilized on the platforms listed here.
+Google Pay can be accessed and used on the platforms listed in the

 entity, this means the Google Pay button is fully displayed.